syncfusion-content/xamarin.android-docs/xamarin-android/SfCircularGauge/how-to.md

 ## Gauge alignment

-The [`IsCenterAligned`](https://help.syncfusion.com/cr/xamarin-android/Syncfusion.SfGauge.Android~Com.Syncfusion.Gauges.SfCircularGauge.SfCircularGauge~IsCenterAligned.html) property is used to align the gauge to the center.
+The [`IsCenterAligned`](https://help.syncfusion.com/cr/xamarin-android/Syncfusion.SfGauge.Android~Com.Syncfusion.Gauges.SfCircularGauge.SfCircularGauge~IsCenterAligned.html) property is used to align the gauge to the center and adjust it radius based on available size.
 In semi-circular gauge, bottom space will be removed using the [`IsCenterAligned`](https://help.syncfusion.com/cr/xamarin-android/Syncfusion.SfGauge.Android~Com.Syncfusion.Gauges.SfCircularGauge.SfCircularGauge~IsCenterAligned.html) property.

 {% highlight c# %}